rpsft/etlbox/ETLBoxDocu/articles/dataflow/dataflow_dbmerge.md

 - which records exists and doesn't need to be updated (ChangeAction: E)
 - which record needs to be deleted (ChangeAction: D), if deletions are allowed

-To identiy these different options, the `IdColumn` is used.
+To identify these different options, the `IdColumn` is used.
 In our example the id column is a unique primary key, and it is recommended to only use unique columns for that.

 As you can see, there is a difference between an update and an existing records that doesn't need to be updated.
 All records where the IdColumns match will be examined based on their value.
-All properties marked with the `CompareColumn` attirbute are compared (using the underlying Equals() implementation).
+All properties marked with the `CompareColumn` attribute are compared (using the underlying Equals() implementation).
 If one property/columns differs, the record will be marked to be updated.
 If they are all equal, the record won't be touched on the database and marked as 'E' (Existing).

 After this comparison is done, it will start to write the changes into the databases (in batches) First, it will delete all records marked as 'D' (Deleted) or 'U' (Updated) from the database.
 Then it will write the updated records 'I' and 'U' back into the destination table.
 (As you can see, updates are done by deleting and inserting the record again).
-Records that doesn't need to be udpated are left in the destination table.
+Records that doesn't need to be updated are left in the destination table.

 In our example after doing the `DBMerge`, our destination table now looks like this: